-Boquet Valley Central School recognizes that there are personal equipment devices that have educational applications such as tablets, e-readers, calculators, voice recorders, digital camera and music listening devices.
+Boquet Valley Central School recognizes that there are personal equipment devices that have educational applications such as tablets, e-readers, calculators, voice recorders, digital cameras and music listening devices.
 In some instances a "smart phone" may include applications that permit these functions.
-These devices shall be allowed to be used in the classroom if they are being used for an academic purpose and the use of the device has been preapproved by a teacher and an administrator.
-Preapproval is required for the use of these devices during a study hall.
+These devices shall be allowed to be used in the classroom if they are being used for an academic purpose and the use of the device has been pre-approved by a teacher and an administrator.
+Pre-Approval is required for the use of these devices during a study hall.
 Under no circumstances should audio or video recording take place on a personal electronic device of any student, teacher, administrator, employee, or volunteer of the Boquet Valley Central School District.

 The district also acknowledges that cellular phones, pagers, and 2-way communication systems can be a positive means to facilitate communication.
 However, the display and/or use of such devices can cause disruption to the educational process.
-Therefore, to prevent such disruption, the display and/or use by students of cellular phones (including "smart phones and smartwatches"), pagers, and 2-way communication systems and/or other electronic devices shall be prohibited from the time students arrive at school until the end of the regular school day, unless specifically permitted to be used by a teacher or administrator.
+Therefore, to prevent such disruption, the display and/or use by students of cellular phones (including "smartphones and smartwatches"), pagers, and 2-way communication systems and/or other electronic devices shall be prohibited from the time students arrive at school until the end of the regular school day, unless specifically permitted to be used by a teacher or administrator.
 Such devices must be turned off and stored out of sight during this time period.
 This procedure pertains to all areas of the school building.

-In emergency situations, exceptions to the prohibition of the use of cellular phones, teachers and administration may grant pagers and 2-way communication systems.
-Also, any student with an individualized education plan (IEP) or 504 plan that specifically requires the use of an electronic device may do so as specified.
+In emergency situations, teachers and administration may grant permission to use cell phones/electronic devices.

+Any student with an individualized education plan (IEP) or 504 plan that specifically requires the use of an electronic device may do so as specified.

 Misuse of any of these electronic devices will result in consequences.
-All such equipment may be confiscated, tagged and held in the Main Office safe until the end of the school day.
+All such equipment may be confiscated, tagged and held in the Main Office safe until the end of the school day, or until a parent/guardian picks it up.

 First Offense: The student will turn in the device for the three (3) days.
-At the end of each day the student may pick up the device and the parent guardian may be called
+At the end of each day the student may pick up the device and the parent guardian may be called.